-GOALS
+GOALS:

-- 1. Observe and participate in the evaluation and management of all patients encountered on the MFM service.
-Participate in the preoperative, intraoperative and postoperative care of the MFM patient, to the degree allowable on the service. - 2.
+- 1. Observe and participate in the evaluation, intra-operative, pre operative and post operative management of patients requiring surgery. - 2.
 Demonstrate the ability to appropriately evaluate post-operative care management of patients. - 3.
-Demonstrate the ability to perform and record an osteopathic structural examination on a surgical patient and document such using acceptable osteopathic terminology. - 4.
+Demonstrate the ability to perform and record an osteopathic structural examination on a surgical patient and document such using acceptable osteopathic terminology - 4.
 Interact with patients and their families in a respectful, sensitive, and ethical manner. - 5.
 Interact with members of the team, patient care units and ambulatory clinic personnel in a respectful, responsible, and professional manner. - 6.
-To review the Entrustable Professional Activities and Osteopathic Core Competencies located on D2L under the additional information module.
+To review the Entrustable Professional Activities and Osteopathic Core Competencies located on D2L under the Additional Information module.

-OBJECTIVES
+OBJECTIVES: